hackjealousy/aart/README.md

 # ASCII Art Generator

-A Python tool to convert images to ASCII art with support for animation and dithering.
+A Python tool to convert images to ASCII art with support for animation and edge detection.

 ## Installation